Things to keep in mind

 You will start by adding all the dependencies for riverpod and freezed, copy this line and add it to the Terminal:

-flutter pub add flutter_riverpod riverpod_annotation freezed_annotation json_annotation && flutter pub add -d build_runner custom_lint riverpod_generator riverpod_lint freezed json_serializable
+flutter pub add flutter_riverpod riverpod_annotation freezed_annotation json_annotation && flutter pub add -d build_runner riverpod_generator freezed json_serializable

 The "graphql" folder in your file structure will contains the queries you tested in the Thunderclient extension.
 However, in order for the Flutter app to read those queries you need to add variables on top, so Flutter can pass those values.
 Here you'll need to know your Dgraph autogenerated types but the generated pattern is the same in whatever type you create in your schema.
 This will be queries in each file: